Ichiya Kumagae: Career

 After his return to Japan, Kumagae graduated from Keio University and went to work for Mitsubishi Bank, who sent him to work at the bank's New York branch.
 He continued to play tennis, and advanced to the semi-finals at the 1918 U.S. National Championships, but lost to local favorite and seven-time winner Bill Tilden in three straight sets.

-In 1919 Kumagae won the New York State championship and the Great Lakes championship, played in Buffalo, defeating Bill Tilden in the final of the latter.
+In 1919 Kumagae won the New York State Championships and the Great Lakes championship, played in Buffalo, defeating Bill Tilden in the final of the latter.

 Kumagae is best known for his two Olympic silver medals at the 1920 Antwerp Olympics, marking the first Olympic medals won by any Japanese athlete.
 In the men's singles event at the Antwerp Olympics, Kumagae lost to South African Louis Raymond in the final, 7–5, 4–6, 5–7, 4–6.
 With his partner Seiichiro Kashio in the doubles event, he lost to Oswald Turnbull and Maxwell Woosnam of Great Britain for the gold medal match, 2–6, 7–5, 5–7, 5–7.

 Kumagae was Japan's first Davis Cup captain, including the runner-up finish in 1921.
 Kumagae returned to Japan in 1922.

 He withdrew from the Davis Cup qualification matches in 1922, citing his age, and in 1924 published a book on tennis.
 He also served as a tennis instructor to Princess Nagako, the future Empress Kojun.

 Following World War II, Kumagae was asked to coach the Japan National Team, which travelled to Louisville, Kentucky for a tournament in 1951.
 He wrote a technical manual on tennis in 1953.
 Kumagae died at his hometown of Ōmuta, Fukuoka on 16 August 1968.